Rapid1898-code/Learning-Documentation/GIT.md

 ---
 ## GITIGNORE
 [jump to top...](#git)<br><br>
-create a file ".gitignore" in the root-folder of the respository<br>
+- create a file ".gitignore" in the root-folder of the respository<br>
-this files / folders will be ignored when comitting (and so for pushing to the remote repository)<br>
+- this files / folders will be ignored when comitting (and so for pushing to the remote repository)<br>
-github has for eg. some problems with files > 100MB<br>
+- github has for eg. some problems with files > 100MB<br>

-all files in this folder will be ignored
+<br>all files in this folder will be ignored
 ```markdown
 add folder: /prg/dist/*
 ```